Fig. 1. The coral species Callogorgia americana delta is abundant in the Gulf of Mexico. Click image for larger view and image credit.

 Molecular Techniques

-Researchers will employ modern molecular techniques to measure the genetic distances between different populations and communities within the Gulf of Mexico, and between these populations/communities and others in the Atlantic Ocean and Caribbean (fig. 2).
-The techniques will shed light on the frequency of interbreeding and the degree of gene flow between those populations and communities.
-The use of a variety of genetic markers with different evolutionary rates will be crucial to our ability to identify the level of connectivity between coral populations, and eventually the presence of genetic breaks.
+Modern molecular techniques will be employed to measure the genetic distances between different populations and communities within the GoM, and between these populations/communities and others in the Atlantic Ocean and Caribbean (Fig. 2).
+They will shed light on the frequency of interbreeding and the degree of gene flow between those populations and communities.
+The use of a variety of genetic markers with different evolutionary rates will be crucial to identify the level of connectivity between coral populations, and eventually the presence of genetic breaks.
 It will also allow investigations on the role of depth or community type as possible barriers to gene flow, preventing populations from exchanging larvae.
 Finally, it will enable the identification of source populations for organisms on rigs and wrecks.

-Species identification will begin with classical taxonomy (the orderly process of classification).
+Species identification will begin with classical taxonomy.
 We will examine the shape of the coral polyps and skeleton and the branching pattern of the coral colony to identify the species on board.
 We will also take small samples of the tissues and preserve or freeze them for work in the laboratory.
 Then we will use molecular markers to recognize cryptic and sibling species that show no or little visible differences.
-These initial phylogenetic analyses will possibly reveal genetic differences among some pairs of populations (e.g., shallow versus deep, wrecks versus natural sites), but most pairs of populations, especially within regions, are expected to reveal levels of connectivity somewhere between inter-breeding and long-term isolation.
+These initial phylogenetic analyses will possibly reveal genetic differences among some pairs of populations (e.g. shallow versus deep, wrecks versus natural sites), but most pairs of populations, especially within regions, are expected to reveal levels of connectivity somewhere between inter-breeding and long-term isolation.

-For some species of interest, we will carry out population genetic studies in order to examine population structure and genetic connectivity among populations.
+For some species of interest, population genetic studies will be carried out in order to examine population structure and genetic connectivity among populations.
 Genes that show a fast rate of evolution will be used for this study since they allow for investigations into gene flow within a species or even within a single population.
-These fine-scale phylogeographic studies will enable us to individuate sink and source populations and to quantify the level of gene flow between deep-sea communities of the Gulf.
+These fine scale phylogeoraphic studies will enable us to individuate sink and source populations and quantify the level of gene flow between deep-sea communities of the GoM.

 Sign up for the Ocean Explorer E-mail Update List.